What Do I Need to Know about My Dental Implant Choices?

 - A full dental implant is a titanium post that is anchored to the jawbone and affixed with a permanent dental crown.
 Once the post fuses with the jawbone in the area of the missing tooth, it is designed to function like a natural tooth root.
 The implant is meticulously placed and the crown is customized so that both the fit and appearance of the artificial tooth looks and acts like a natural tooth.

-- An implant-anchored bridge or denture can be used to stabilize those types of missing teeth replacement techniques.
+- An implant-supported denture or dental bridges can be used to stabilize those types of missing teeth replacement techniques.
 The implant can give the bridge or denture a significant new level of support, reducing gum irritation and the potential for movement and slippage along the gumline.
 In some cases, this option may serve as an effective alternative for patients who are not candidates for full dental implants.

 - Dental implants can serve as a much better alternative to dentures.
 They require no extra maintenance, no messy putties or adhesives, and they will not slip along the gumline.
 These treatments can provide results that feel so natural, you may not be able to distinguish the implants from your original teeth.